Privacy Notice for California Residents

 - In relation to benefit or compensation programs offered or sponsored by your employer.

-- Indirectly from you.
+- Collected automatically.
 For example, we and our service providers may:

 - observe your actions on our website;